 Step 1: Go to Settings Centre

-To edit your Relationship Types, click on the cog icon in the bottom left-hand corner.
+To edit your Relationship Types, click on the settings drop down, then select System Settings.

 Step 2: Navigate to General